BitwodedSeleshiDemissie/BitwodedSeleshiDemissie/README.md

 - 🌱 Passionate about data science, machine learning, and full-stack web apps
 - ⚡ Skilled in **Python, JavaScript, React, Flask, SQL/NoSQL, ML frameworks**
 - 🚀 Can deploy apps on **Render, Vercel, and Heroku**
+- 🏎️ Formula 1 enthusiast and fascinated by speed, engineering, and innovation
+- 🌌 Deeply interested in the advancement of humanity as a spacefaring species
+- ✨ Huge admirer of **SpaceX** and the groundbreaking work of scientists pushing space exploration forward

 ---